Apollinaris of Ravenna: Veneration

 His movement quickly spread beyond the city limits.
 Popes Simmachus (498–514) and Honorius I (625–638) encouraged its spread to Rome, while the Frankish king Clovis dedicated a church to Apollinaris near Dijon.
 In Germany it probably spread thanks to the Benedictine and Camaldolese monasteries.
 A church was also dedicated to him in Bologna in the area of the Palazzo del Podestà, but was demolished in 1250.

 Feast day

-In the Tridentine calendar his feast day is 23 July, the day he is alleged to have been martyred, and his feast is ranked as a lesser Double.
-The present General Roman Calendar devotes this day to Saint Bridget of Sweden, since it is also the day she died and she is now better known in the West than Saint Apollinaris, being one of the patron saints of Europe.
-Owing to the limited importance of Saint Apollinaris' feast worldwide, his liturgical celebration was in 1969 removed from the General Roman Calendar, but not from the Roman Martyrology, the official list of saints.
-His memorial was restored to the General Roman Calendar in the 2002 edition of the Roman Missal, with the date of celebration changed to 20 July, the nearest day not taken up with other celebrations.
-The Roman Martyrology mentions Saint Apollinaris both on 20 July (with the above-quoted text) and also more briefly (Note: "At Classis, near Ravenna in Flaminia, the martyrdom of Saint Apollinaris, bishop, whose memorial is celebrated on 20 July.") on 23 July.
+His memorial in the General Roman Calendar is 20 July.
+It was previously a lesser Double feast 23 July, the day he is believed to have been martyred.
+The liturgical celebration was removed by the decree of Mysterii Paschalis in 1969.
+23 July in the current General Roman Calendar is the feast of Saint Bridget of Sweden, since it is also the day she died and she is now better known in the West than Saint Apollinaris, being one of the patron saints of Europe. in the 2002 edition of the Roman Missal, with the date of celebration changed to 20 July, the nearest day not taken up with other celebrations.
+The Roman Martyrology mentions Saint Apollinaris both on 20 July and also (Note: "At Classis, near Ravenna in Flaminia, the martyrdom of Saint Apollinaris, bishop, whose memorial is celebrated on 20 July.") on 23 July.